boxyhq/website/success-stories/2024-03-26-how-boxyhq-empowered-effortless-solutions-a-seamless-integration-success-story.md

 ## The Challenge: Seamless Integration and Security Compliance

-Effortless Solutions faced a pivotal challenge when one of their clients, operating a SaaS application built on the Bubble platform, required integration with Microsoft IntraID for enterprise Single Sign-On (SSO).
+Effortless Solutions faced a pivotal challenge when one of their clients, operating a SaaS application built on the Bubble platform, required integration with Microsoft EntraID for enterprise Single Sign-On (SSO).
 This integration was not just about technical compatibility; it was about meeting rigorous European security standards, ensuring a seamless user experience, and integrating within a complex existing infrastructure with minimal effort and maximum efficiency.

 ## Why BoxyHQ?
 A Decision Driven by Excellence